natakamm/eCommerce-Front-End/README.md

 Front-end: https://e-commerce-185fdc.netlify.app/
 Back-end: https://ecommerce-api-k4pz.onrender.com

+The frontend of the e-commerce shop is a React application that enables users to manage products and categories through interaction with a custom-built backend API.

+Product Management: Users can create new products, assign them to multiple categories, and edit existing products.
+The application allows users to modify product details like price, description, and category assignment.
+However, product deletion is not yet implemented in the frontend.

+Category Management: Full CRUD functionality for categories is available.
+Users can create, edit, and delete categories as needed, providing flexibility in organizing products.

+API Interaction: The frontend uses `POST`, `PUT`, and `GET` methods to interact with the backend API for product and category management.

+- Creating new products and categories.
+- Editing existing products and categories.
+- Viewing product and category details.
+While the frontend offers core features for product and category management, the backend API supports additional functionalities that were not fully implemented due to time constraints.
+This provides a solid foundation for expanding the app in the future.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.